-On March 2, 2012, the Power Purchase Agreement (PPA) between Perusahaan Listrik (PLN) and Negara Supreme Energy Rajabasa (SERB) was signed and on the same day the Ministry of Finance of Republic Indonesia issued the Government Guarantee Letter for the project.
-The signing of the PPA and issuance the Guarantee Letter followed several months of intensive and constructive negotiations between the parties, driven by the shared goal of accelerating the development geothermal energy in Indonesia. of several licenses which are the Environmental Permit (UKL / UPL), location permit, sea water permit, and Business License for Temporary Electricity Supply.
+On March 2, 2012, the Power Purchase Agreement (PPA) between Perusahaan Listrik Negara (PLN) and PT Supreme Energy Rajabasa (SERB) was signed and on the same day the Ministry of Finance of the Republic Indonesia issued the Government Guarantee Letter for the project.
+The signing of the PPA and issuance of the Guarantee Letter followed several months of intensive and constructive negotiations between the parties, driven by the shared goal of accelerating the development of geothermal energy in Indonesia.

 The exploration program in Rajabasa has completed the Airborne topographic and MEQ survey.
 The engineering design for civil construction was started in August 2012.
-SERB has got
+SERB has got several licenses which are the Environmental Permit (UKL / UPL), location permit, sea water permit, and Business License for Temporary Electricity Supply.